Lasha Talakhadze: Other awards

 In 2016, due to his world record setting performance at the 2016 Summer Olympics Talakhadze was awarded the President's Order of Excellence by Giorgi Margvelashvili.
 In 2017 and in 2018, the Georgian National Olympic Committee awarded him the title of Georgia's Sportsperson of the Year.
 In 2018 he was named the IWF Male Lifter of the Year for 2017.
 In 2019 he was named IWF Male Lifter of the Year for 2018.

+Personal life

 2013 doping ban

 In 2013, Talakhadze was banned from competition for 2 years after testing positive for the performance enhancing drug stanozolol.